Circular orders: topology and continuous actions: Abstract

 \section{Abstract}

-We study the topology of abstract circularly ordered sets.
+We study the topology of circularly ordered sets.
 While the algebraic notion is classical, the general \emph{topological} theory has received comparatively little attention.
-This work provides a self-contained topological exposition and presents several new directions and results.
-Specifically, we: \begin{itemize} \item Initiate a systematic study of Generalized Circularly Ordered Topological Spaces (GCOTS). \item Analyze in detail Nov\'ak's regular completion and prove that it is the canonical minimal circularly ordered compactification. \item Provide a convex uniform structure description of circularly ordered compactifications.
-This implies several new results in the theory of compactifications for topological group actions. \item Reexamine functions of Bounded Variation on abstract circularly ordered sets and prove generalizations of Helly's selection theorem (for circular and linear orders). \end{itemize} These developments and a systematic analysis of circular order topologies are motivated also by recent applications in topological dynamics, particularly in joint works with E. Glasner, which demonstrate that circularly ordered dynamical systems provide a natural class of ``tame" dynamics.
+In this work we provide a self-contained topological exposition and present several new directions and results: \begin{itemize} \item Initiate a systematic study of generalized circularly ordered topological spaces and of continuous group actions on them. \item Provide a convex uniform structure description of circularly ordered compactifications.
+This yields a topological analysis of Novak's regular completion and its uniformity. \item Demonstrate that this uniform-structure approach yields several new results in the theory of $G$-compactifications for topological group actions on abstract ordered spaces.

+\item Reexamine functions of bounded variation on circularly ordered sets and prove generalizations of Helly's selection theorem (for circular and linear orders). \end{itemize} These developments and the systematic analysis of circular order topologies are motivated by recent applications in topological dynamics, particularly in joint works with Eli Glasner, which demonstrate that circularly ordered dynamical systems provide a natural class of tame dynamics.